ARIC-NLP/TwitterNLTKSentiment/README.md

 # TwitterNLTKSentiment
-A basic experimental notebook to get a bunch of tweets and do basic NLTK stats plus sentiment analysis with TextBlob
+Some basic experimental notebooks to load a bunch of tweets and do basic NLTK stats plus sentiment analysis with TextBlobDE Focus is on German language